mjfrigaard/sharing-your-work/manuscript/02chapter.md

 The IDE has four separate panes, each serving a specific function.

-- the `Code` pane is where we can document both human readable and computer readable text
+- the `Code` pane is where we can document both human-readable and computer-readable text
 - the `Workspace` holds the data, functions, and other data analysis artifacts
 - the `Console` displays the results from our written code
 - the `Files` gives us a few of happenings outside the RStudio environment (imported raw data, exported results, etc.)